Improving Purchase Confidence on the Product Display Page

 My Role

-Led end-to-end research strategy across multiple phases
+• Led end to end research strategy across multiple phases

-Conducted qualitative and quantitative research
+• Conducted qualitative and quantitative research

-Defined success metrics across user and business needs
+• Defined success metrics across user and business needs

-Influenced product direction through insight synthesis
+• Influenced product direction through insight synthesis

-Facilitated stakeholder alignment across teams
+• Facilitated stakeholder alignment across teams

-Embedded a test-and-learn culture through experimentation
+• Embedded a test and learn culture through experimentation

 Approach